- System backup

 If you have created a sync task but you have not enabled the "Schedule" feature, you can enable it by clicking the "Edit Sync" button under the three-line button and then click "Schedule" just like the method 1 to make it a scheduled task.

-Note: The schedule sync is only available in the basic sync and mirror sync.
-For real-time sync, it can be considered as a specially scheduled sync.
+Tips: The schedule sync is only available in the basic sync, mirror sync, and two-way sync.
+Real-time sync can be considered as a specially scheduled sync.

 About Schedule Mode